gabrieleligetta/simple-cart-service/README.md

 ## Configuration

-you can copy .env.locale if you want to start the project locally with yarn start:dev or stick with the .env.docker if you want to start the app inside a docker container
+you can copy .env.locale into a .env file if you want to start the project locally with yarn start:dev or stick with the .env.docker if you want to start the app inside a docker container

 ```dotenv
 POSTGRES_HOST=postgres